-As most of you guys might already know that Ubuntu 18.04 "Bionic Beaver" has entered in Freeze state and we are going to get the very 1st beta build of Ubuntu 18.04 on 8th of this march.
+As most of you guys might already know that Ubuntu 18.04 “Bionic Beaver” has entered Freeze state and we are going to get the very 1st beta build of Ubuntu 18.04 on 8th of this march.
 I decided to take a quick look at the latest daily build released.
 There are significant new things to be excited about as well as few bugs which are expected.
 Now without wasting time, let’s get started.

 Download Ubuntu 18.04 “Bionic Beaver”

-Here is the link from where you can grab the latest daily build of Ubuntu 18.04 for testing purpose.
+Here is the link from where you can grab the latest daily build of Ubuntu 18.04 for testing purposes.
 Remember there are bugs and by no means, it is usable for daily use.
 Test it on a virtual machine or live boot it.

 What’s New In Ubuntu 18.04 “Bionic Beaver”?

 I clearly know that most of you guys out there actually skipped 17.x releases because you wanted an LTS release because it gets development, updates, and stability and most of OS based on Ubuntu actually prefers LTS release to work over.

 Yes, 18.04 is going to be shipped with Linux Kernel v4.15 which as expected will include the latest security patches, new features, stability and much more.
 Just to tell you all v4.15 actually booted fine and gave me no issues while testing.
 It is the result of amazing work done by Canonical.

 Before you get excited, let me tell you that this is still uncertain whether this theme will make its debut officially in 18.04 or not.
 By default, in the daily build, you will still get the old theme from 17.x series.
 However, you can install this theme separately and then choose on login screen like you choose to change DE (as simple as that).
 Below are the commands to install the theme.